js-ferguson/myBlog/myBlog/references.md

 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!

-Quick Cards is a quick reference for monsters and spells in D&D 5e.
-It is written primarily in JS6 and leans heavily on the dnd5eapi.
-Unfortunately the API is no longer in development, so some of the text encoding bugs in the API are carried over into the Quick Cards app.
-However, since it is just a few stray special characters that pop up in spell descriptions, it doesn't affect usability in a big way